sashapustota/topic-modelling-with-BERT/README.md

 5. Saves a new CSV file with topics assigned to each data entry
 6. Plots the results and saves the plot as a .png file

-To use the script with the provided sample data, run the following line in the terminal:
+To use the script with the sample data, run the following line in the terminal:

 ```bash
 python3 src/main.py